 One of the main concerns about Germany’s energy transition is the role of coal power.
 In 2015, talk about a possible coal phase-out shifted into high gear.
 Because the coal sector employs so many miners, far more jobs are at stake than in the nuclear sector - one reason for why a nuclear phase-out was politically easier.
 But increasingly, labor union leaders accept the inevitability of a coal phase-out and now wish to focus not on preventing it, but on shaping it.
 Negotiations therefore concern the decade in which the last coal mine and coal plant will be shut down and how workers and their communities can benefit from this transition.

 The recent reports of new coal plants going online have also drawn a lot of attention.
 As Germany phases out its nuclear plants up to 2022, more space will indeed be created on the power grid for coal plants, which would otherwise be squeezed out by renewables.
-At present, renewable electricity primarily offsets power from natural gas, which is currently more expensive than coal power.
+At present, renewable electricity primarily offsets power from natural gas and nuclear, which is currently more expensive than coal power.
 Natural gas combustion emits only about half as much CO2 as the burning of coal.
 Though it would be better for the climate, a switch from coal power to natural gas will be a tough sell politically.
 Germany imports almost all of its gas, 40% of it from Russia, and is the world’s largest brown coal producer.
 An estimated 35,000 jobs could be at stake in the Garzweiler region, less than a tenth of the jobs in the renewables sector.

 Depending on how quickly renewables grow in power supply, however, new plants may increasingly run for fewer hours per year.
 A study published in 2013 for the British government found that the “apparent surge” in new coal plant construction in Germany was the result of a favorable market environment in 2007/2008 and concludes that “there will be no major new coal or lignite projects in Germany for the foreseeable future beyond those currently under construction.”